 - Other duties as assigned.

-- Minimum education requires a high school diploma plus commercial, Vocational, or technical Training of 12 months or more in the Hospitality Industry.
+- High school diploma or equivalent GED plus commercial, Vocational, or technical training of 12 months or more in the Hospitality Industry.

 - Strategic planner with sound technical skills, analytical ability, sound judgment and operational focus.